epochjs/epoch/README.md

   this it is used to update the chart's data, for example: `areaChartInstance.update(myNewData);`.

-### Static Charts
+### Basic Charts

-Epoch's **Static** charts are implemented using d3 over a thin class hieracrchy.
+Epoch's **Basic** charts are implemented using d3 over a thin class hieracrchy.
 The classes perform common tasks (such as setting up scales, axes, etc.) while the individual charts implement their own specialized drawing routines.

-Every static chart was built to use the same basic workflow, here's an overview:
+Every basic chart was built to use the same workflow, here's an overview:

 1. Create an HTML container.
   - Epoch automagically sizes charts to fit their containers.